arjundas1/AI-based-Medical-Specialist-Recommendation-System/README.md

 dtype: int64
 ```

-2. Due to the large number of null values from Sypmtom_6 onwards, we will not be using the columns from Symptom_6 onwards in our Machine Learning model.
+2. Due to the large number of null values from Sypmtom_6 onwards, we will not be using
+the columns from Symptom_6 onwards in our Machine Learning model.
+Therefore, we
+drop those columns from the data frame that we have created.
 ```python
 df.drop(['Symptom_6', 'Symptom_7', 'Symptom_8', 'Symptom_9', 'Symptom_10', 'Symptom_11', 'Symptom_12', 'Symptom_13',
          'Symptom_14', 'Symptom_15', 'Symptom_16', 'Symptom_17'], axis=1, inplace=True)
 ```

 3. The data requires to be cleaned.
-The column values needs to be flattened to a single dimension and reshaped.
-Also, the null values need to be addressed and filled up.
+The column values need to be flattened to a single
+dimension and reshaped.
+Also, the null values need to be addressed and filled up with an
+appropriate value.
+Here, we fill the null values with 0.

 ```python
 cols = df.columns
 data = df[cols].values.flatten()